rusel1989/react-native-bluetooth-serial/README.md

 React Native version of [BluetoothSerial](https://github.com/don/BluetoothSerial) plugin.
 For both android and ios

+## Compatibility
+Officialy this library supports React Native >= 0.25, it may run on older versions but no guarantees.

 ## Installation
 1. Install package via npm: `npm i -S react-native-bluetooth-serial`
-2. Link libraries with: `rnpm link`
+2. Link libraries with: `rnpm link` or `react-native link` for React Native >= 0.27
 3. For android you also need to put following code to `AndroidManifest.xml`
 ```
 <uses-permission android:name="android.permission.BLUETOOTH" />